lucas-gtr/Lumen/README.md

 The project is structured into distinct modules to ensure maintainability and scalability:

 - **Core:** Fundamental utilities and data structures
+- **BVH** : Manages the BVH construction
 - **Surface:** Manages materials and textures
 - **Geometry:** Responsible for mesh creation and loading
 - **Lighting:** Defines different light types and their behaviors
+- **SceneObjects** : Manages objects of the scene such as 3D Objects and Camera
-- **Scene:** Manages objects, camera, lights, and the skybox
+- **Scene:** Manages the Scene and the Skybox.
 - **Rendering:** Handles the rendering pipeline and settings
 - **OpenGL:** Manages the real-time rendering view, shaders, framebuffers, and OpenGL-specific resources
 - **GUI**: Implements the user interface and interaction logic using Qt and Qt Designer (.ui files), enabling intuitive control and visualization of scene components.
 - **Export:** Manages the export of rendered images

-This modular design facilitates independent development and testing of each component, promoting clean code practices and ease of maintenance.
+This modular design facilitates independent development and testing of each component.

 ## 📚 Documentation